-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »No, you will not have to report the loss on your personal income taxes.
+Opinions expressed by Entrepreneur contributors are their own.No, you will not have to report the loss on your personal income taxes.

 Corporations are viewed as independent taxable entities.
 Therefore the loss would be reported on the business’s Form 1120 U.S. Corporation Income Tax Return.

 While turning a profit is the goal for every business, losses are increasingly common in this economy.
 In 2008 more than 3,700 publicly traded corporations reported losses, so you are in good company.